Self-Delusional Class Identification: Voting in America Today

 And, I would add, you also gain some understanding of how it is that the current U.S. President got elected. ― Phil Friedman

-If you found this post interesting and worthwhile and would like to receive notifications of my writings on a regular basis, click the [FOLLOW] button on my beBee profile.
+On the other hand, if you found this post interesting and worthwhile and would like to receive notifications of my writings on a regular basis, click the [FOLLOW] button on my beBee profile.
 Better yet, elect there to follow my blog by email.
 As a writer-friend of mine says, you can always change your mind later.

 Should you be curious about some of my other socio-philosophical writings, you're invited to take a look at the following: